andreasm80/blog.local/content/posts/2025-11-13-arista-mss/index.md

-In my previous role at a software vendor as a Solution Engineer for many years helping customers with microsegmentation, zero-trust and microsegmentation is nothing new but an important security solution in todays IT landscape.
+In my previous role as a Solutions Engineer at a software vendor I spent many years helping customers to implement microsegmentation and zero trust networking policies.
+I am familiar with the ins and outs of these concepts and view them as important security solution in todays IT landscape.
 I find the Arista MSS solution very interesting.
 The biggest differentiator with MSS is where the enforcement is done and how easy it is to get started and manage.
 In contrast to other solutions out there MSS will allow you to cover all needs from Campus, Datacenter all the way to the Branch/Edge, not leaving any gaps.
-MSS enforcement point is your switches, not an agent, not a software layer but right there where the traffic is and on the devices that are responsible for switching and routing your precious data, regardless of what kind and in which part of the network it is.
-Then there is performance, when using MSS it is actually line-rate performance which means no performance penalty when enabling an important security solution in your fabric.
+The MSS enforcement point is implemented in your switches, not an agent, not a software layer but right there where the traffic is and on the devices that are responsible for switching and routing your precious data, regardless of what kind and in which part of the network it is.
+Another big advantage is performance: MSS enforces policies at line rate, so there is no performance penalty when enabling an important security solution in your fabric.

 So how does it work?
-Lets dig in and find out.
+Let's dig in and find out.

 ## What is needed to get started with MSS?

 This blog will only cover three components needed to run MSS, a supported Arista Switch, the ZTX appliance and Arista CloudVision.
 I will not cover things such as license requirements.
 For more detailed list of requirements and features see the MSS Data Sheet [here](https://www.arista.com/assets/data/pdf/Datasheets/Multi-Domain-Segmentation-Services-for-Zero-Trust-Networking.pdf) (page 5 for hardware and license requirements).
-Things like Data Sources will not be covered as I dont have things like vSphere (vCenter with VDS) and Arista AGNI (yet) available in my lab.
+Things like Data Sources will not be covered as I don't have things like vSphere (vCenter with VDS) and Arista AGNI (yet) available in my lab.